samtaggart/data_threefold_projects_friends/info/people/kristof_de_spiegeleer/kristof_de_spiegeleer.md

 bio = "Humanist & motivated entrepreneur, passionate to help make the world a better place.
 Kristof strongly believes there is need for a neutral internet owned by millions."

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["wisdomcouncil", "matchmaker", "freeflowcitizen", "tfambassador"]
+memberships = ["wisdomcouncil", "matchmaker", "freeflowcitizen", "ambassador"]

 ```